anoopsarkar/nlp-class/hw2.md

 10 guesses as to the appropriate substitute word and if any of the 10 guesses match the substitute word preferred by the human annotator it will be considered correct.
-We will be using a simplified form of the `oot` modal evaluation score from the above paper where 10 guesses are allowed without any penalty and scored against the human preferred lexical substitution.
+We will be using a simplified form of the various evaluation scores provided in the above paper.
+Your program  will be allowed 10 guesses and we check if any of them match the set of words provided by the human annotators.

 This homework will explore the use of word vectors aka word embeddings for this task.
 We will be using a pre-trained collection